 It is expected that all of the individual assignments you complete for COMM 145 (and in all of your other courses) are always your own work.
-However, many students are not sure exactly what "your own work" means, so, please read again the information on plagiarism and cheating from your student handbook (http://www.wku.edu/handbook/, p.
-32).
-Aside from copying work, plagiarism includes incorrectly citing sources or presenting someone's information as your own, without crediting the source.
+However, many students are not sure exactly what "your own work" means, so, please read again the information on plagiarism and cheating from your WKU Student Handbook (page 32).
+Aside from copying work, plagiarism includes incorrectly citing sources or presenting someone's information as your own, without properly crediting the source.
 To avoid this, you should carefully make notes to keep track of where you obtained your information.
 In written form, you must use quotation marks when referring to another's work.
 In a speech where you are paraphrasing, you can say "According to... (give name)..."
 It does not take much effort to make sure you follow the rules for using another's thoughts.